MarcinSwierczynski/marcinos.github.com/_posts/2016-03-12-migrating-spring-boot-application-to-docker.markdown

 To make sure Docker is installed properly, please run `docker` command from a terminal.

 ### Gradle
-The last tool that is required is Gradle installed.
+The last tool that is required is Gradle.
 I use [sdkman][4] to install Gradle for me.

 ### Spring Boot application
 Besides, we of course need a Spring Boot application we want to dockerize.
-Of course we can create something very simple just for the purpose of this article.
+Of course we can also create something very simple just for the purpose of this article.

-Given we have all parts up and running, we can start with real work.
+Given we have all parts up and running, we can start with the real work.
 First, we’re going to create Gradle build file.

 ## Creating Gradle build file

-The Gradle build file could like the following.
+The Gradle build file could look like the following.

 ```groovy
 	buildscript {